June 22, 2020

 In this article I will detail the specific legal proceedings in order to elope in New Zealand, as well as any customs to observe.

-You can also view what an elopement with myself looks like in the Blue Mountains, and anywhere!
+You can also view what an elopement with myself looks like in New Zealand, and anywhere!

 To elope abroad, you need to make sure that the paperwork is done for both countries that you are in.
 I have previously talked about how to elope in Australia, but it is best to check with your own countries’ requirements first.